 Charleston Gallery Association was formerly the French Quarter Gallery Association which was established over 20 years ago and included more than 25 galleries.

 Now we have an all-inclusive group incorporating the greater Charleston area with more than 40 art galleries currently participating.

-Councils of the American Print Alliance
+The American Print Alliance

-Dallas Art Dealers Association
+Dallas Art Dealers Association (DADA)